 Why do you offer nutrition and kinesiology together?

-Maria and Emma have found that nutritional therapy and kinesiology complement each other very well.
-Offering both enables them to:
+I have found that nutritional therapy and kinesiology complement each other very well.
+Offering both enables me to:

 - pinpoint with better accuracy the underlying causes of ill health